ray-project/kuberay/docs/guidance/autoscaler.md

 raycluster-autoscaler-head-mgwwk                 2/2     Running   0          4m41s
 ```

 The recommended way is to check containers logs.
-Here's an example of a well-behaved autoscaler.
+Here's an example of logs from a healthy autoscaler.
 ```
 kubectl logs -f raycluster-autoscaler-head-mgwwk autoscaler